JaimeStill/synthesis-ritual/concepts/narrative/sci-fi/quantum-synthesis/glossary.md

 # Quantum Synthesis: Core Concepts Glossary

-This document serves as a definitive reference for the key concepts, technologies, and terminology used throughout the Quantum Synthesis narrative universe.
+This document serves as a definitive reference for the key concepts, technologies, and terminology used throughout Quantum Synthesis.

+## Prompt

+Please anaylze the `quantum-synthesis` directory and generate an artifact that serves as a definitive reference for the key concepts, technologies, and terminology used throughout the narrative world being developed.

 ## Foundational Concepts